gjvis/alfred-apple-reminders/README.md

 ##Build and installation

-The default Rake task (build) will build a `.alfredextension' file, that can then be opened in Alfred.
+The default Rake task (build) will build a `.alfredextension` file, that can then be opened in Alfred.

 [alfred]: http://alfredapp.com/